vuongp/android-clocky/README.md

 To be written...

-## Jack and java 8

-Currently Jack does not support databinding and realm.
-So retro lambda will be used instead until Jack does support these libraries.

-## Annotation Processing
+## Contains

-Using the built in version of the gradle plugin 2.2 did not seem to generate dagger classes.
-For now apt is used.
+Also to be written...

 ## TODO

 Initial setup to make for the following

-* Product flavors/builds ( Stage, test?, mock )
 * Setup using mvp for testing purposes
-* Dependency version separate
+* Add mock implementations

 Testing everything

 * Unit testing
 * UI tests

+## Notes
+* Currently Jack does not support databinding and realm.
+So retro lambda will be used instead until Jack does support these libraries.
+* Using the built in version of the gradle plugin 2.2 did not seem to generate dagger classes.
+For now apt is used.

 ## Changelog